vlariono/PSBasicInfo/README.md

 # Get-ItemBasicInfo

 This function retrieves FILE_BASIC_INFO structure from file system item.
 This structure contains ChangeTime property.
-The diffrerence between LastwWriteTime and Change­Time is that Change­Time also includes changes to the file metadata, such as changing ACL or attributes.
+The diffrerence between LastWriteTime and Change­Time is that Change­Time also includes changes to the file metadata, such as changing ACL or attributes.
 Change­Time will be updated any time metadata or data is changed.
-LastwWriteTime will be updated only if data is changed.
+LastWriteTime will be updated only if data is changed.